Natural Ingredients You Should Use To Keep Stink Bugs Out Of Your House

 Repel stink bugs using garlic

 To create your garlic bug deterrent, pour 2 cups of water in a spray bottle.
 Add 4 teaspoons of garlic powder and give the bottle a shake.
 Spray the solution around the perimeter of your home, or anywhere you've spotted a congregation of stink bugs.
 It's also a good idea to spray around windows and doors, as this is often where the pests find entry into your home.
 If you'd rather use fresh garlic, you'll need to puree three bulbs in 4 cups of water and let it sit overnight before using it as a repellent spray.
+It's important to note that while garlic may repel stink bugs, natural ingredients often aren't effective against severe infestations.

 Keep pests at bay with oregano and thyme

-Garlic is not the only item in your pantry that works to prevent stink bug infestations.
+Garlic is not the only item in your pantry that may work to prevent stink bug infestations.
 A 2011 study conducted by the Society of Chemical Industry evaluated the effects of both oregano and thyme on the southern green stink bug.
 Although the oils of both herbs repelled nymphs and adults, the results showed that thyme essential oil was a bit more effective.
 So, check your stock for thyme essential oil, which is preferred.
 If you don't have it, you can use the oregano essential oil.

 Create your homemade insecticide by filling a spray bottle with 2 cups of water.
 Add ¼ teaspoon of thyme essential oil and 3 drops of a liquid dish soap.
 Shake the spray bottle to combine the ingredients.
 Use the solution directly on the stink bugs, as well as in areas in and around the home where you wish to repel the pests.